 - Negative Results: If you have COVID-like symptoms and receive a negative test result, you may return to school 24 hours after fever has resolved (without medication) and symptoms have improved.
 If symptoms persist, retest every 24-48 hours through at least five days after symptoms started.

 - Positive Results: See isolation guidance below and notify the school right away.

-Students and staff who test positive for COVID-19 are required to isolate at home for 5 days, regardless of vaccination status.
+Students and staff who test positive for COVID-19 should stay home for at least 5 days and isolate from others in the home in order to avoid spreading COVID-19 to others.
 Day 0 is the first day of symptoms.
 For people without symptoms, day 0 is the day of the positive viral test.
 See Isolation and Quarantine Calculator for additional information.

-- They have had no fever for the past 24 hours without the use of fever-reducing
+- The individual has not had a fever for 24 hours without the use of fever-reducing medication

 - Monitor for symptoms AND